 - a.
-Recipients may be awarded up to \$70,000 CAD (\$35,000 per year for up to two (2) years) from Heart & Stroke and at least the same amount per year from their Host Institution.
-The maximum amount of funds contributed by the Host Institution will be determined by the Host Institution's stipend policy for Postdoctoral or Clinical Fellows.
+Recipients may be awarded up to \$70,000 CAD (\$35,000 per year for up to two (2) years) from Heart & Stroke and Brain Canada and at least the same amount per year from the host institution.
+The maximum amount contributed by the institution will be determined by the institutional stipend policy for Postdoctoral or Clinical Fellows.
 See section A.1 for details. - b.
 These multi-year stipends may be used ONLY for salary support for the recipient.
 No part of this stipend is to be used to support other direct or indirect costs associated with any research programs or operating grants. - c.
 Recipients may engage in and receive remuneration for departmental activities (e.g., undergraduate teaching) that contribute to their development as researchers.
 It is expected that these activities would not impinge upon the time dedicated to the proposed research training. - d.
-Recipients who hold internal non-peer-reviewed awards or scholarships from their own Host Institution, awarded based on merit or as part of the admission process rather than through a competitive selection, are permitted to retain those awards.
+Recipients who hold internal non-peer-reviewed awards or scholarships from their own host institution, awarded based on merit or as part of the admission process rather than through a competitive selection, are permitted to retain those awards.
 This is subject to any specific policies or conditions outlined by the institution regarding such awards. - e.
 Recipients who hold internal peer-reviewed awards from their own Host Institution through a competitive selection, same conditions for external awards in section A.3.5 apply.